Audley provide the perfect service for independent travellers who also like some certainty along...

 Today you travel away from Siem Reap to the massive Tonle Sap, the largest lake in Southeast Asia.
 As well as being the lifeline of the country, the lake is also home to thousands of inhabitants in the numerous floating villages.
 A number of rare species of birds also call Tonle Sap home.

 Lucy Halvorson did an amazing job for our family - juggling parties from different states, varying...

 Extremely knowledgeable and efficient.
 Very professional and friendly.

 I cannot fault Audley.
 They have thought of everything and we are so looking forward to our trip.

 From our first enquiry with Audley we have had first class service.
 The specialist we dealt with...

 Contact a specialist

 The specialist who designs your trip to Cambodia will have explored the country many times and, in some cases, lived there.
 Their first-hand knowledge gives us the belief that no other travel company can match our expertise in helping you plan your trip.
 Your dedicated specialist will take the time to understand your preferences and build them into an itinerary to match, working to your budget.
-He or she will keep perfecting it until you’re completely happy and ready to book.Find out what sets us apart ›
+He or she will keep perfecting it until you’re completely happy and ready to book.Watch our tailor-made process ›

 When to go